 Mark was primarily a parish minister during his career.
 His first pastorate was at St. Paul’s Universalist Church in Palmer, Massachusetts (1979-1985).
 Harris became the Unitarian Universalist Association’s Director of Information, the denominational historian and archivist in 1985.
 After that he served the First Parish in Milton, Massachusetts from 1989-1996, and then came to Watertown.
 Harris has also served brief ministries in Sheffield and London, England.
 He was an Adjunct Professor at Andover Newton Theological School.

-The author of many denominational pamphlets, including “Unitarian Universalist Origins: Our Historic Faith,” he has also published The A to Z of Unitarian Universalism, Elite: Uncovering Classism in Unitarian Universalist History, and (with Andrea Greenwood) An Introduction to the Unitarian and Universalist Traditions (Cambridge University Press.
+The author of many denominational pamphlets, including “Unitarian Universalist Origins: Our Historic Faith,” he has also published The A to Z of Unitarian Universalism, Elite: Uncovering Classism in Unitarian Universalist History, with Andrea Greenwood An Introduction to the Unitarian and Universalist Traditions (Cambridge University Press.
 2011), and An Ancient Parish: A History of First Parish of Watertown, Massachusetts.

 Mark’s ministry was grounded in the importance of carrying on the traditions of the congregation and the UU faith.
 He loves congregations like First Parish where everyone ministers to one another, and the community is central.